eden0214/-streaming-06-smart-smoker/README.md

 * I started with my Module 5 git repository as the base for the producer, and I copied it into a new Module 6 repository.
 * After that, I used a consumer python file from Module 4 as a base to build on.
 I was able to maintain most of the structure, but I did need to add the deque files and variables.
 * The hardest part for me was creating the code that would generate an alert when conditions were met.
 To do so, I used the predefined variables and set up an if statement that produced a print() alert if the if statement was met.
+    * Commands used: print(), len(), if statements, queue commands used in previous modules (declare, delete, etc.), connection commands used in previous modules, defined callbacks, defined main
 * Once I had one working consumer, I basically copied it twice more, editing the variables and queues as appropriate.

 # Requirements